-4 FROM CAD TO VR
+4 From CAD to VR

-The complete data pipeline from the CAD system to the VR system has various modules.
+The complete data pipeline form the CAD system to the VR system has various modules.
 CAD systems are the source of most of the data.
 This data is stored in a PDM system, which also maintains administrative data together with CAD data, such as ID, version, name, project code, etc. Via a retrieval and conversion tool these data can be converted, reduced, and prepared for use in a VR system (see Figure 3).

-Common problems, especially with old data (i.e., CAD data designed for old products, but re-used in new ones), are the orientation of normals, missing geometry, and deletion of interior or other "unwanted" geometry.
+Common problems, especially with carry-over data (i.e., CAD data designed for predecessor products, but re-used in new ones), are the orientation of normals, missing geometry, and deletion of interior or other "unwanted" geometry.
 To our knowledge, there are no commercial tools available yet which can solve these problems automatically.
 So the process for preparing data for VR needs to access the CAD system interactively.
-We have tried to depict that in Figure 2 by the arrow between CAD and preparation tool.
+We have tried to depict that in Figure 3 by the arrow between CAD and preparation tool.
+Furthermore, the VR representation of CAD data and the configuration of the virtual environment need to be managed within the PDM systems (dashed arrow in the figure).

-CAD data requirements Design data available today in the manufacturing industries and others do not meet the geometric and non-geometric requirements so they can be used as-is for a VR simulation.
+CAD data requirements

+Design data available today in the manufacturing industries and others do not meet the geometric and non-geometric requirements so they can be used as-is for a VR simulation.
 There are two ways to tackle the problems described in the previous section: new data must be designed with virtual prototyping in mind; old data must be dealt with, either by redesigning (least preferred), or by semi-automatic conversion to representations suitable for VR.

-It is commonly understood that design data has to have different representations depending on the phase in the business process (e.g., concept, engineering, etc.) and the key process that is to be verified (Spooner & Hardwick, 1997).
-For example, in the same CAD model there should be geometry and nongeometric information, like kinematic constrains, material properties, weight, etc., that will be used later-on during a VR session.
+It is commonly understood that design data has to have different representations depending on the phase in the business process (e.g., concept, engineering, etc.) and the key process that is to be verified [15].
+For example, in the same CAD model there should be geometry and non-geometric information, like kinematic constrains, material properties, weight, etc., that will be used later-on during a VR session.

-To avoid that designers have to become familiar with different software tools, the number of interfaces has to be kept low.
-To achieve an integration of the two worlds needs to take place.
-Ideally, a designer can be the one that creates the CAD components and also the one that performs assembly feasibility studies.
-Also, with a full integration it will be also easier to exchange data between CAD/PDM systems and VR systems.
+To avoid that designers have to become familiar with different software tools, the number of interfaces must be kept low.
+To achieve that an the two worlds need to be integrated, at least to a higher degree than present today.
+Ideally, a designer can create the CAD components and also perform assembly feasibility studies, himself.
+Also, with a better integration it will be easier to exchange data between CAD/PDM systems and VR systems.